 Normal working hours should not exceed 8 hours per day and 48 hours per week.
 Changes must be agreed upon by the employer and the employee.
 During working hours, employees are entitled to a rest period of at least 30 consecutive minutes so that they will not work for over 5 consecutive hours.

 According to Labour Law (Article 46) in Macau, employees must have a minimum of six working days of paid annual leave during the second year of service.
 If the duration of labour is less than a year but over three months, the employee is entitled to half a day’s leave for every month of actual service to enjoy in the second year of service.
 When the number of days left in the remaining period reaches fifteen, it shall be counted as half a day towards the annual leave, for example, an employee who has worked for 5 months and 17 days in one year will be entitled to 6 half days of paid annual leave in the subsequent year.
+Annual leave and may be accumulated up to two years by agreement between the parties.

 According to Labour Law (Article 42) in Macau, employees are entitled to a paid period of rest of twenty-four consecutive hours per week.